 - Cutout for the quick release in the lever

 - Only ribbing on the bottom

-- extra edge on the side (top of the rubber isn’t smooth but the bottom is) note: usually everthing is smooth due to extensive use like your mom
+- extra edge on the side (top of the rubber isn’t smooth, but the bottom is) note: usually everything is smooth due to extensive use like your mom

 - A Little bit thicker than the previous model (more comfort and better durability.
 They still don’t give any comfort at all to be honest but at least they tried).